iotempire/iotempower/lib/system_template/node_template/README.rst

 A short human readable description of this particular node.

 Rename the node_template folder name to something more descriptive.
-Make sure to adjust node.conf.
+Make sure to adjust ``node.conf``.

 Connected devices